 Akihiro Hasegawa (Ph.D.
 Clinical Psychologist)

-Note that you can change them if they do not represent you in a couple of years.
+Note that you can change your values them if they do not represent or don’t fit as well as you thought you in a couple of years.
 Pick a couple and test them by living your life.

 **Examples of my year themes: Heart’s fire (Hartenvuur); Connecting the Dots; Future Smart; Gardening.

-To gave your Theme a bit more body or gravitas a song or visual aid can be used.
-It’s just a thing that helps you remember the Year Theme.
+To give your Theme a bit more body or gravitas a song or visual aid can be used.
+This can be as small or big as you want.
+Its goal is to help you remember the Year Theme during the year.
 Be it a desktop /phone background or a framed picture in your living / bedroom.
-You want to keep your theme alive in your perception.
+You want to keep your Theme alive in your perception, so make sure it’s in a place that you frequently visit or look at.

 A couple yours back I used the song Sogno di Volare (The Dream of Flight) to backup my theme of similar wording.

 Coupled with the correct song a Theme can be a powerful motivator to make changes to your life.
-Nowadays I fill a new page on my flip over that stands in my living room.
+A thing that I will do as well is to fill a new page on my flip-over which stands in my living room.
 It is a personal statement of who I am and what my intentions are for the current year.

 How to keep track of what you do

-Should you have more questions don’t hesitate to contact me via my contact page.
+Should you have more questions don’t hesitate to contact me via my contact page or via the socials.